 Being selected for New Contemporaries programme includes:

-- Exhibiting as part of Bloomberg New Contemporaries 2022 in Hull at Humber Street Gallery and Ferens Art Gallery, opening in September, and South London Gallery, which will open in December.
+- Exhibiting as part of Bloomberg New Contemporaries 2024.
 Selected artists are offered an artist’s fee and reasonable travel and accommodation costs covered for the private view of both exhibitions.
 The exhibition is supported by Arts Council England and Bloomberg Philanthropies;

-- Participating in New Contemporaries Bridget Riley Artists’ Development Programme, which includes 1to1 mentoring delivered in partnership with Artquest; Peer Networking Sessions; Workshops, Talks and other artist development opportunities.
+- Participating in New Contemporaries Bridget Riley Artists’ Development Programme, which includes 1to1 mentoring; Peer Networking Sessions; Workshops, Talks and other artist development opportunities.
 This programme is supported by Arts Council England and The Bridget Riley Art Foundation;

 - Contributing to our Digital Programme and the opportunity to present work on our channels including the online platform which complements the exhibitions;

 - Being eligible, as NC alumni, for Studio Bursaries, Residencies, Fellowships, Scholarships and other opportunities;

 - Being part of a network of other participating artists and previous alumni that spans over 70 years, including: post-war figures Frank Auerbach, Bruce Lacey and Paula Rego; pop artists Frank Bowling, Patrick Caulfield and David Hockney; new media pioneers Stuart Brisley, Helen Chadwick and Derek Jarman; YBAs Damien Hirst, Chris Ofili and Gillian Wearing; alongside contemporary figures such as Tacita Dean, Sunil Gupta, Mark Leckey and Mona Hatoum; and more recently a new generation of exceptional artists including Monster Chetwynd, Rachel Maclean, Haroon Mirza, Hardeep Pandhal, Laure Prouvost and Lynette Yiadom-Boakye.